The Story Of Amy Winehouse's Back To Black Single

 “She told me she presumed I was some old guy with a beard – like Rick Rubin," the music producer told Mojo in 2010.
 "I just thought, ‘Let’s talk about music, see what she likes.’
 She said she liked to go out to bars and clubs and play snooker with her boyfriend and listen to the Shangri-Las.

-This unwitting collaboration was given the thumbs up by Amy, leading the pair to work together over the next few weeks tracks which went on to form her hit album.
+This unlikely collab was given the thumbs up by Amy, leading the pair to work together over the next few weeks tracks which went on to form her hit album.

 Ronson may have had a lot to do with Back To Black's unmistakeable sound, but the lyrics came from Winehouse herself.

-Like with most of her work, Back To Black is deeply personal, coming from Winehouse's own heartache, written after suffering from a breakup.
+Like with most of her work, Back To Black is deeply personal, coming from Winehouse's own heartache and written after suffering from a breakup.

 There are different interpretations of the words "back to black," with some critics thinking it means to depression, some drink and others heroin.

-The track was inspired by ex Blake Fielder-Civil, who had left her for an ex girlfriend.
+Black to Black was inspired by Amy's ex at the time, Blake Fielder-Civil, who had left her for an ex girlfriend.